intiface/intiface-console-game-haptics-router/README.md

 Because joycontrolrs was.
 I'd expect the whole repo to get a rewrite and be under our normal BSD 3-Clause license at some point.

+### Why isn't this a GH fork of joycontrolrs?

+- We're doing fundamentally different things with our repos I think.
+License and attribution are kept at least, I just don't see this becoming a repo I'll be PR'ing back from.
+- I can't seem to get ahold of the author and I don't like throwing random people in front of the social media frieght train that is my stupid sex toy stunts, even if they did license it open source in the first place.
+Most people don't expect the likes of me showing up on their code doorstep. >.>